In the company of Nobel laureates: Professor Bertil Andersson

 He is a research adviser to the Swedish government and was formerly Vice President of the European Research Advisory Board of the European Commission in Brussels.
 He has also been an adviser to business activities in the biotechnology and pharmaceuticals sector.

-In Singapore, he serves on the Governing Board of the Singapore Centre on Environmental Life Sciences Engineering, and is a Board member of the Building and Construction Authority, and A*STAR Singapore, the government agency in charge of national scientific research and development.
+In Singapore, he serves on the Governing Board of the Singapore Centre on Environmental Life Sciences Engineering, and is a Board member of A*STAR Singapore, the government agency in charge of national scientific research and development.

 Prof Andersson received his BSc and MSc at Umeå University, Sweden, before completing his PhD and DSc at Lund University, Sweden.
 Continuing his teaching and research duties at Stockholm University in 1986, Prof Andersson served first as Head of the Department of Biochemistry, then as Dean of the Faculty of Chemical Sciences from 1996 to 1999.